Neonatal and Pediatric Specialty Transport Services

 - Utilizes ventilators capable of multiple modes of ventilation that are appropriate for neonatal and pediatric patients

 - Trained in Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN) courses

 - Communicates with neonatal, pediatric and obstetrical specialists at Children’s Health 24 hours a day

 - Traveled over five million ground miles without major incident

 - Travels more than 400,000 ground miles annually

 - 12 custom built owned and operated ambulances featuring:

 - Specialty neonatal, pediatric, HROB, and ECMO equipment which is secured during all transit

 - Horton ambulances mounted on Ford F 550 chassis

-- Liquid spring struts- a suspension system designed to provide a more smooth ride for our most fragile patients
+- Liquid spring struts- a suspension system designed to provide a more smoother ride for our most fragile patients

 - Powerload stretcher loading system- A stretcher fastener system that helps boost safety by supporting the stretcher throughout the loading and unloading of the patient to ensure a smooth transition and bolting the stretcher into the floor for reduced stretcher release risk during incidents